What does it mean when an older dog starts drinking a lot of water?

 Do we even know how much the average dog should be drinking in a day?

-The estimate for daily intake is said to be about 1 oz per 1 lb of weight, so a 10 lb dog would need a bit more than one cup a day.
+Therefore. a 10 lb dog would need a bit more than one cup a day.

 I’m sure he has full water bowls everywhere, and water on his outings, so let’s assume it’s not because he’s thirsty.

 So what other reasons could there be?

 Why Do Old Dogs Drink a Lot of Water?

 If you’ve determined that your old dog is indeed drinking excessively, and it’s not just because he’s thirsty, there may be a medical issue causing the increased water intake.

 Some reasons your old dog may be drinking a lot of water:

 - Kidney problems